canjs/can-connect/can/super-map/super-map.md

 });
 ```

-As, [can-connect/can/map/map] adds CRUD methods to the `Map` option, you can use those to create,
+[can-connect/can/map/map] adds CRUD methods to the `Map` option, you can use those to create,
 read, update and destroy todos:

 ```